pyladies/pyladies-elections-website/content/pages/en/apply.md

 ### Apply for Appointment

 Any self-identifying PyLadies member can propose themselves for the council, provided they meet the requirements listed below.
-If you are nominating another person for appointment, that individual must be a self-identifying PyLadies member and their consent will be required (_e.g. an email sent to the person and they consent to participate_).
+If you are nominating another person for appointment, that individual must be a self-identifying PyLadies member and their consent will be required fill this form to [nominate someone](https://forms.gle/XCdwssUQn4ukZpzP8).

 #### Requirements to consider: